 The Toronto-Dominion Bank Receives Regulatory Approval for Normal Course Issuer Bid

-TORONTO, Dec.
-19, 2019 /CNW/ - The Toronto-Dominion Bank (TD) (TSX: TD) announced today that the Toronto Stock Exchange (TSX) and the Office of the Superintendent of Financial Institutions Canada (OSFI) have approved TD's previously announced normal course issuer bid.
-As previously announced, TD intends to terminate its existing normal course issuer bid and launch a new normal course issuer bid to repurchase for cancellation up to 30 million of its common shares.
-The new normal course issuer bid will commence on December 24, 2019 and end on December 23, 2020, such earlier date as TD may determine or such earlier date as TD may complete its purchases pursuant to the notice of intention filed with the TSX.
+TORONTO, June 21, 2023 /CNW/ - The Toronto-Dominion Bank (TD) (TSX: TD) announced today that the Toronto Stock Exchange (TSX) and the Office of the Superintendent of Financial Institutions Canada (OSFI) have approved TD's previously announced normal course issuer bid.
+As previously announced, TD intends to launch a new normal course issuer bid to repurchase for cancellation up to 30 million of its common shares.
+The new normal course issuer bid will commence on June 26, 2023 and end on June 25, 2024, or such earlier date as TD may determine or such earlier date as TD may complete its purchases pursuant to the notice of intention filed with the TSX.

 Repurchases will be made through the facilities of the TSX as well as through other designated exchanges and alternative trading systems in Canada in accordance with applicable regulatory requirements.
 The price paid for such repurchased shares will be the market price of such shares at the time of acquisition or such other price as may be permitted by the TSX.
 All repurchased shares will be cancelled.

 The number of shares and timing of the repurchases under this bid will be determined by TD.
 Prior to commencing purchases under the bid, TD intends to establish an automatic share purchase plan under which its broker, TD Securities, will repurchase TD shares pursuant to the normal course issuer bid within a defined set of criteria.